ticklemycode/clip2gif/README.md

 > Tested with `.mov` and `.mp4` files. `clip2gif` can reduce an MP4 to **90%** from its original file size and MOV files down **80%** and still **maintain excellent quality**.

 ## Sample
 The GIF below was created with `clip2gif` from a Camtasia screen recording.
-It's a 40 second GIF!
+It was 40 second clip sped up 2x to create a 20 second clip.

 ![Sample GIF](./samples/sample.gif)